An Introduction to Objectives and Key Results (OKRs)

 By anchoring activities in outcomes, we have a direct feedback loop between how we spend our time and what impact we have through our actions.
 The more regularly and carefully we check in on our OKRs, the more data we get and the more opportunities we have to run safe “experiments” to find out where the leverage is.

-Are you ready for OKRs?
+Is your organisation ready for OKRs?

 Do you have a culture of accountability and risk-ownership in your organisation?
 If teams are used to being told what to do and how to do it, they will struggle to create meaningful OKRs and find them useful in steering their day to day actions.